universityofsussex-rc/Workshops/exercises/artemis/Exercise1/README.md

 <img src="../../../images/sge-slurm/ood-splash.png"/>
 <p>

-This page will display various message of the day, will have common apps and services pinned to the bar, and have navigation links to our documentation site https://artemis-docs.hrc.sussex.ac.uk (not currently available).
+This page will display various message of the day, will have common apps and services pinned to the bar, and have navigation links to our documentation site <a href="https://artemis-docs.hrc.sussex.ac.uk/artemis">https://artemis-docs.hrc.sussex.ac.uk/artemis</a>.

 In the navigation bar at the top you have the following options:
 </p>

 <ul>
 <li>
-  <h4>Prd:</h4>
+  <h4>artemis:</h4>
   <p>
   Clicking this will navigate to the Open OnDemand (OOD) landing page.
   </p>